Kayniii/Kayniii/README.md

 Hai~!!
 C+H
 Introverted - But You can Approach me if You want!
-You can Sit beside me Even if I am afk I don't Mind I'll be in LoL or jjk area as per usual.
+You can Sit beside me Even if I am afk I don't Mind Usually by the Fence bellow LoL area

 BASIC DNI
 Minor, proshipper, Homophobic